How much are the foster care payments?

 Babies: £137 Pre Primary: £140 Primary: £157 11 to 15: £178 16 to 17: £209

-The payment is provided to cover the following:
+The payment to carers is provided to cover the following:

 Household costs, food, clothes, travel, school dinners and any other things required to look after a foster child.
 The payment takes into account the fact that foster care for children cost more than caring for birth children.